-1. I am the owner/caretaker (circle either or both, as applicable) of the animal(s) identified as follow vs by ear tag, tattoo, leg band, etc. Use additional sheets as necessary.
+I am the owner/caretaker (circle either or both, as applicable) of the animal(s) identified as follows by ear tag, tattoo, leg band, etc. Use additional sheets as necessary.

-ID {i.e. ear tag, tattoo, l, brand} REGISTRATION NAME OR DESCRIPTI ON 8 , 9 2.
-I have an established and ongo ing "veterinarian-client-patient relationship" for the animal(s) described in the preceding paragraph with (print name), a licensed practitioner of veter inary medicine having the following business addre ss: 3. veterinarian named in the prec medical judgments regarding t medical treatment of said anin erinarian-client-patient relationship" to be a relation eding paragraph has assumed the responsibility for the health of the animal(s) described above and the relation, and in which I, as owner and/or caretaker of the soft the veterinarian in relation to zoonotic disease. making veterinary need for veterinary the animal(s), have 4904 (relating to unsworn falsification ation below.
-If the owner/care make the foregoing statement subject to the penaltic to authorities).
-In witness of this, I have signed and etaker is under 18 years of age, the signature of a d dated this Printed Name of Owner/Caretaker Signature of Owner/Caretaker Date ~, 79 Address s of Owner/Caretaker Printed Name of Parent/Guardian Signature of Parent/Guardian Date
+ID {i.e. ear tag, tattoo, I, brand} REGISTRATION NAME OR DESCRI PTION , vennsay 2.
+I have an established and ongoing g "veterinarian-client-patient relationship" for the animal(s) described in the preceding paragraph with (print name), a licensed practitioner of veterina ry medicine having the following business add dress: 4904 (verific medical judgments regarding the medical treatment of said animals agreed to follow the instructions of the foregoing to be accurate.
+I may relating to unsworn falsification to ation below.
+If the owner/caretal ing paragraph has assumed the responsibility for health of the animal(s) described above and the (s), and in which I, as owner and/or caretaker of the veterinarian in relation to zoonotic diseases the foregoing statement subject to the pension authorities).
+In witness of this, I have signed there is under 18 years of age, the signature of the pension of the pensio ne need for veterinary of the animal(s), have uses. alties of 18 Pa.C.S.A. § and dated this requir ea.
+Printed Name of Owner/Caretaker Signature of Owner/Caretaker Date Address of Owner/Caretaker Printed Name of Parent/Guardian Signature of Parent/Guardian Date -